EdgeTX/edgetx.github.io/docs/Radio-hardware-specifications-for-EdgeTX.md

 * I2C EEPROM
 * Bluetooth module via UART
 * IMU (e.g. LSM6DS33)
-* I2C port extender
+* I2C port expander
-  * if port extenders are used for inputs, the interrupt pin has to be connected to an interrupt capable pin of the MCU
+  * if port expanders are used for inputs, the interrupt output pin(s) of the port expander(s) shall be connected to an interrupt capable input pin of the MCU
 * SpaceMouse module

 ---